-With MuLab you can easily use sampled drum loops, even if they have a different tempo than your current composition.
+With MuLab you can easily use sampled drum loops in your compositions, even if they have a different tempo.

-More in detail: MuLab will load the sample into RAM and analyze it and automatically create markers at the drum hits in the loop.
+When you have chosen "Sliced Multi-Sample" as the method for importing the audio file MuLab will load the sample into RAM and automatically create markers at the drum hits in the loop.

-Then it will also create a sequence part which plays these sequence nicely in tempo.
+Then it will also create a sequence part and a MultiSampla rack which play these drum slices nicely in tempo.

-Note that when the sample file already contains markers, MuLab won't auto-slice that sample, it will assume the existing markers are good and use these.
+Note that when the sample file already contains markers, MuLab won't auto-slice that sample, it will assume the existing markers are good and use these markers for slicing the drumloop.

 Although the MuLab auto-slicer works quite accurately, automatically slicing up a drum loop is not always 100% perfect, that's normal as audio is a complex form of data.